-Cost and taxes
+Cost and Taxes

-In Spain, there is one important aspect of the cost of buying a house you should never forget: taxes are so-called “Bringschulden”: this German term describes a payment you won’t necessarily be asked to pay, but you still have to arrange to pay on time yourself.
-If you don’t, your property might be used to guarantee payment (=embargo), with additional charges.
+If you are buying a house in Spain, there is one important piece of information that you should never forget.
+Taxes are so-called “Bringschulden”; they are a payment you won’t necessarily be asked to pay, but you still have to arrange to pay on time yourself.
+If you don’t, your property might be used to guarantee payment (known as embargo), with additional charges.

-Transmisiones: conveyance tax, 8% of the purchase price, to be paid by the real estate buyer
+Transmisiones – conveyance tax, 8% of the purchase price, to be paid by the real estate buyer.

 IBI = property tax, annual payment, to be paid by the property owner.

-Impuesto de no residentes: 24% of the IBI, always to be paid on the 31st of December each year.
+Impuesto de no Residentes: 24% of the IBI, always to be paid on the 31st of December each year.
 Only for non-residents (people who live in Spain less than half a year).

 All other expenses are maintenance costs and community costs.